Student-FastDev/Snapchat-Phone-Checker/README.md

 ## Troubleshooting
 - Ensure all dependencies are installed.
-- Check if ChromeDriver is compatible with your Google Chrome version.
+- Check if Google Chrome is installed.
 - Verify the format of the proxies and combos.

 For other issues, refer to the error messages provided by the script for guidance.